POTSDAM The Potsdam Public Library will ask voters to approve a tax increase in June to keep from cutting hours.

 Were open every day, and were busy every day, Ms. Musante said.

 If the increase is approved, the library will continue to expand its collection of digital books.
 With the rising popularity of reading on electronic devices, this has been a top priority for the last few years, Ms. Musante said.

-Approximately 12,000 items are checked out of the library every month, 5,000 of which are digital.
+About 12,000 items are checked out of the library every month, 5,000 of which are digital.
 This number is climbing rapidly and steadily, according to Ms. Musante.

-The library is also considering a fundraising campaign to repair and renovate its aging building.
+The library also is considering a fundraising campaign to repair and renovate its aging building.
 Most of its money goes to pay salaries or buy new materials, with little left over for repairs.

 Its not the most beautiful library inside, but we have a terrific collection, Ms. Musante said.

 The proposed tax hike will not raise enough money to restore the building, and Ms. Musante said she would rather the cost be covered by private donors.

 I dont think taxpayers should necessarily pay for that, she said.

 Potsdam residents have grown accustomed to a snare of overlapping taxing entities.
 The school and library districts have the same boundaries, which include most of the town of Potsdam and parts of the surrounding communities.

 The town contains the village of Potsdam and most of the village of Norwood.
 It also has two separate highway districts for those living within or outside the village of Potsdam, a fire district for those living outside the village, lighting districts for Hewittville and Sissonville residents, and a water and sewer district for those in Unionville.
 In addition, town voters soon will decide whether to create a special recreation taxing district that would include all but the village of Norwood.